Table of contents

 Watermelon growing tips will help you to harvest right at the start of a long hot summer in the tropics.
 Just slice and slurp!

 Growing watermelon in the tropics is worth doing.
 The watermelon (Citrullus lanatus) is a fast-growing herbaceous running vine.
-It is believed to have originated from northeast Africa.
+It is believed to have originated in northeast Africa.

 There are too many varieties of watermelon to name here.
 However, there are four basic types of watermelon: seedless, picnic, icebox, and the yellow/orange fleshed.

 Watermelon grows in the tropics!
-It also grows well in sub-tropical areas and will also grow in temperate areas if it is planted in the right location.
-Consequently, in the tropics it will thrive more in the dry season.
+It also grows well in sub-tropical areas and will even grow in temperate areas (if planted in the right location).

 You will need plenty of space for your watermelon vine.
 Plant watermelon where it will receive full sun.
 It will tolerate a little wind.
 However, watermelon prefers well-drained sandy loamy soil.
 In addition, it loves added manure or compost.

-Watermelon seeds are not true to type.
+Watermelon seeds are not ‘true to type’.
 So obtain heirloom seeds.
-This way you know exactly what the resulting fruit will be.
+This way you know what the resulting fruit will be.

-Sow seeds 2cm deep.
-You should space your plants approximately 30 cm apart.
+Sow seeds 2cm (1in) deep.
+You should space your plants approximately 30cm (12in) apart.

 Your watermelon seedlings should be in full sun.
 Make sure you water them thoroughly, at least once a week.